gluo7777/Pomodoro-Task-Timer/README.md

 - [ ] Finish this

 # Features
-- Timer hh:mm:ss
+- [x] Timer hh:mm:ss
-- Time cards
+- [x] Time cards
-- Drag cards vertically to reposition
+- [ ] Drag cards vertically to reposition
-- Buttons: Add new card, Select cards, Delete cards
+- [x] Buttons: Add new card, Select cards, Delete cards
+- [ ] Import tasks using Google Task API and Oauth2.0
+- [ ] Sort Tasks - Can re-import on sorting
+- [ ] Buttons to reposition instead of dragging